 The Grace Oughton Cancer Foundation’s current and developing programs address clinical, psycho-social, financial, educational, wellness and logistical needs of these families living in Fredericksburg and the surrounding counties.
 The foundation is also pursuing legislation that will further ease the burden on families travelling for care.
 All programs offered by the Grace Oughton Cancer Foundation are offered at no charge to our clients, so we rely greatly on donations and grants.

-The Grace Oughton Cancer Foundation is managed by an Executive Director and five members of the board, all with diverse educational backgrounds providing the breadth of experience necessary to develop and manage programs that will dramatically affect the lives of our clients.
+The Grace Oughton Cancer Foundation is managed by an Executive Director and four members of the board, all with diverse educational backgrounds providing the breadth of experience necessary to develop and manage programs that will dramatically affect the lives of our clients.

 The GOCF is a registered non-stock corporation with the Commonwealth of Virginia.
 We are tax exempt and a registered charitable 501(c)3 organization with the IRS.
 Please visit our Contact Page to find out how to support our efforts.